 Are there any other Witcher-based series coming out?

-The Witcher: Nightmare of the Wolf will chronicle the journey of Geralt’s mentor and father figure, Vesemir, years before Geralt was born.
-The film is being produced by Studio Mir, which is famous for animated series like The Legend of Korra and Voltron: Legendary Defender.
+Several!
+In August 2021, the anime movie The Witcher: Nightmare of the Wolf released.
+It chronicled the journey of Geralt’s mentor and father figure, Vesemir, years before Geralt was born.
+The film was produced by Studio Mir, which is famous for animated series like The Legend of Korra and Voltron: Legendary Defender.

-The Witcher Season 1 is currently available to stream on Netflix.
+The Witcher Seasons 1 & 2 are currently available to stream on Netflix.